hm-lang/core/proposals/README.md

 # avoid doing this if you are checking many possibilities:
 if Option1 isNotAGoodOption()
     print("oh no")
-else if Option1 isOopsYouMissedIt()
+elif Option1 isOopsYouMissedIt()
     print("whoops")
 ...

 # instead, consider doing this:
-which Option1
+what Option1
     NotAGoodOption
         print("oh no")
     BestOptionStillComing